RazorSoft-Media/Jargon/README.md

 2. Maybe
 3. Probably nothing

 But ... we don't know what we don't know.
-What we do know is that problems are becoming more complex because we demand more from our data and from our applications.
-Application development is a dirty process.
+What we *do* know is that problems are becoming more complex; we demand more from our data and from our applications.
+Software development is a dirty process.
 Every language has a paradigm - a culture, if you will.
 Within that paradigm are often sub-paradigms which we might more properly identify as *coding styles*.
-When we get to coding styles, everyone seems to agree that readability is the number one concern.
-One problem is that *readability* can be subjective.
-So, readability has to be further described with additional rules (or conventions) that may or may not fall into *style*.
+Generally, developers agree readability is the number one concern.
+One problem, though, is that *readability* can be subjective.
+It follow then, if readability is subjective, then it must be further described with additional rules, guidelines, or conventions.

 > **For Instance**
-> Convention: Variable names should be clear what the value represents but don't use Hungarian naming.
+> Rule: Variable names should be clear what the value represents but don't use Hungarian naming.
 > *Example:* Given class `Person`
 >
 > ``` c